The fascinating history of tourism and aviation

 Transport changed too – it became more efficient as economies grew and technology advanced.
 Markets stretched across borders and individuals had higher incomes; travel was now for business and leisure, but with less free time trips were shorted.
 The tourism industry had to develop rapidly to ensure they could meet the newfound needs of potential customers.

-The history of tourism: The Mobility Era
+The Mobility Era

+The next stage in the history of tourism is all about mobility.
 As time moved on, the economy (and personal wealth) continued to grow.
 Increased leisure time and more accessible travel meant that tourism boomed.
 Because less people were tied down to all-consuming jobs such as farm work and more had moved on to working in offices, jobs and factories, there was more free time available.
 The Mobility Era (1800-1944) was defined by an increase in travel to new locations both near and far.

 With new roads, passenger trains, stagecoaches and sailing ships becoming more common, tourism continued to grow.
 France and Great Britain had fantastic road and railroad systems which made the idea of travel even more available to people.